matplotlib/matplotlib/doc/devel/coding_guide.rst

   about it is to eliminate binary files (ex multiple test image re-generations) and to remove upstream merges.

-* Be patient with new contributors.
+* Be patient with contributors.

 * Do not let perfect be the enemy of the good, particularly for documentation or example PRs.
 If you find yourself making many